wilson0x4d/punit/docs/quickstart.rst

     python3 -m punit --working-directory . --test-package tests --include '/tests/*.py' --exclude '/.*' --exclude '/__*__'

-This ensures all Python files under the ``tests/`` directory in the current directory are executed as tests, except those in "dot-directories" or having "dunder-names".
+This ensures all Python files under the ``tests/`` subdirectory are executed as tests, except for Python files within "dot-directories" or having "dunder-names".

 Diagnosing Problems
 -------------------